Pope Pius IX and Judaism

-The relations between Pope Pius IX and Judaism were off to a good start at the beginning of his papacy, but relations later soured after anti-clerical revolutions removed most of the pontiff's temporal power and he stiffened into intolerance.
-While Pius rejected charges of antisemitism, the rift created by the Mortara Affair undermined his moral authority in the eyes of some during the rest of his pontificate.
+The relations between Pope Pius IX and Judaism were off to a good start at the beginning of his papacy, but relations later soured after anti-clerical revolutions removed most of the pontiff's temporal power, and he stiffened into intolerance.
+While Pius rejected charges of antisemitism, the rift created by the Mortara Affair, undermined his moral authority in the eyes of some during the rest of his pontificate.

 Status in the Papal States

 The Papal States were a theocracy in which the Catholic Church and Catholics had considerably more rights than members of other religions.
-Protestants and Jews were not admitted to the Papal government, or to the social circles of Rome, nor did they have the same standing as members of the Catholic faith.
+Protestants and Jews were not admitted to the Papal government or to the social circles of Rome, nor did they have the same standing as members of the Catholic faith.
 The precise legal difference is difficult to pin down, as there existed no bill of rights or even a clear collection of laws in the Papal States at the time of Pius IX.
 Even ecclesiastical laws (canon law) were not formalized until 1917, some forty years after the death of Pope Pius IX.

 Early in his pontificate, in 1847, Pius IX baptized four Roman Jews and welcomed them personally with warm words into the Catholic Church.

 Legislative discrimination and intolerance

-At Pius IX's accession in 1846, Catholicism and Judaism were the only religions allowed by law (Protestant worship was allowed to visiting foreigners, but forbidden to Italians; atheism was unthinkable).
+At Pius IX's accession in 1846, Catholicism and Judaism were the only religions allowed by law - Protestant worship was allowed to visiting foreigners, but forbidden to Italians; atheism was unthinkable.
 Jews in Rome were required to live in a ghetto, a separated quarter of the city, and had very limited rights.
-His relations with them changed over time, from good to worse.
-He initially repealed laws that forbade Jews to practice certain professions and rescinded laws which forced them to listen four times per year to sermons aimed at their conversion.
+Pius' relations with them changed over time, from good to worse.
+He initially repealed laws that forbade Jews to practice certain professions, and rescinded laws which forced them to listen four times per year to sermons aimed at their conversion.

-After the pope's 1849 overthrow, the short-lived Roman Republic issued wide-ranging religious freedom measures.
-After French troops brought him back to power in 1850, the Pope issued a series of anti-liberal measures that eliminated even some his early openings, including re-instituting the Ghetto.
+After the pope's 1849 overthrow, the short-lived Roman Republic issued a wide-range of religious freedom measures.
+After French troops brought him back to power in 1850, the Pope issued a series of anti-liberal measures that eliminated even some of his earlier openings, including re-instituting the Ghetto.